 While you should feel free to test out all the herbs and spices, some in particular are known to help with weight-loss goals.

 - Turmeric: Turmeric, a deep yellow spice that has been used for its medicinal effects for hundreds of years, contains a compound called curcumin, which is known for its strong antioxidant and anti-inflammatory properties.
-A June 2019 review and meta-analysis published in Frontiers in Pharmacology found that curcumin aided weight loss in patients with metabolic syndrome.
+A January 2022 study in the International Journal of Molecular Sciences found that while curcumin is a promising natural bioactive compound, more research needs to be done to determine its connection with weight loss.

 - Cinnamon: Cinnamaldehyde, an essential oil responsible for cinnamon's flavor, can benefit fat loss by inducing fat cells to burn energy through thermogenesis, per December 2017 research published in Metabolism.